Adopting a dog from abroad? Make sure you follow the rules

 They went on to call for clear guidelines on animal travel laws and stricter checks on imported rescue dogs “to ensure protection against the importation of exotic diseases that pose a risk to animal and human health in the UK”.

-Whether you bought or adopted your four-legged friend, protect your pet and your finances with with dog insurance from Purely Pets!
+Whether you bought or adopted your four-legged friend, protect your pet and your finances with dog insurance from Purely Pets!

 Dog Insurance Quote